-Practical training facility which hosts a 29,657 Gallon Training Tank, Hat Maintenance room, full Fabrication Weld Shop.
-It is fully equipped with all the gear currently used in the Commercial Diving Industry.
+Practical training facility which hosts a 22,500 Gallon Training Tank, Hat Maintenance room, and Welding Area.
+It is fully equipped with gear currently used in the Commercial Diving Industry.

-The PDTC campus is in Mansfield, Texas where the job market for commercial divers is very good.
+The PDTC campus is in Alvarado, Texas where the job market for commercial divers is very good.
 There are more than 10 commercial Diving companies in the DFW Metroplex.
 The area around the school also offers several options in regard to entertainment: NFL Team, MLB Baseball, NASCAR, and premium concert events.
-Also, PTDC is owned and actively operated by a team of professionals who have been in the commercial diving industry collectively for over 120 years.
+Also, PTDC is owned and actively operated by a team of professionals who have been in the commercial diving industry collectively for over 130 years.
 Our curriculum was designed by the United States Navy which has over 110 years of teaching the world's best divers.
-A group of highly experienced divers and professionally trained instructors and dive supervisors that include both Military and Commercial Divers who hold the highest certifications obtainable in the industry, PDTC made the necessary additions needed for the commercial diving Industry .
+A group of highly experienced divers and professionally trained instructors and dive supervisors that include both Military and Commercial Divers who hold the highest certifications obtainable in the industry.
 Several of the PDTC Instructor staff are also Navy Diver veterans.
 The PDTC team is uniquely qualified to train divers for jobs in the commercial diving industry.
 We know what employers are looking for, and we know how to prepare you to be the best in the industry.

-PDTC also offers job placement assistance during and upon completion of our program, help in finding housing for students in need, and work-study where available to help offset the cost of tuition.
+PDTC also offers job placement assistance upon completion of our program and throughout your diving career.
+Our Student Services department offers help in finding housing for our students as needed.
+We are located near many retail shops for part time work to offset the cost of housing and your tuition.